HenrikBengtsson/startup/README.md

 If the name of a file consists of a `<key>=<value>` specification, then that file will only be included / used if the specification is fulfilled on the current system with the current R setup.
 For instance, a file `~/.Rprofile.d/os=windows` will be ignored unless `startup::sysinfo()$os == "windows"`, i.e. the R session is started on a Windows system.

-The following `startup::sysinfo()` keys are available for conditional inclusion of files by their file names:
+The following `startup::sysinfo()` keys are available for conditional inclusion of files by their path names:

 * `interactive` - (logical) whether running interactively or not (as of `interactive()`)
 * `nodename`    - (character) the host name (as of `Sys.info()[["nodename"]]`)